-4.2.1 EU Floods Directive & the Flood Risk Regulations
+4.2.1 The Flood Risk Regulations

-The European Floods Directive (2007) sets out the EU's approach to managing flood risk and aims to improve the management of the risk that floods pose to human health, the environment, cultural heritage and economic activity.
-The Directive was translated into English and Welsh law by the Flood Risk Regulations which require LLFAs and the EA to produce Flood Risk Management Plans (FRMPs).
+The European Floods Directive was translated into English law by the Flood Risk Regulations (FRR) in 2009.
+The FRR require LLFAs and the EA to produce Flood Risk Management Plans (FRMPs).

-The Directive puts in place a six year cycle of producing Preliminary Flood Risk Assessments (PFRAs) with the aim of identifying significant Flood Risk Areas; preparing flood hazard and risk maps; and preparing Flood Risk Management Plans (FRMPs).
-The first six year cycle was completed in December 2015 and the second six year cycle is currently underway.
+The Directive puts in place a six-year cycle of producing Preliminary Flood Risk Assessments (PFRAs) with the aim of identifying significant Flood Risk Areas; preparing flood hazard and risk maps; and preparing FRMPs.
+The first six-year cycle was completed in December 2015 and the second six-year cycle is underway, at the time of writing.

 PFRAs should cover the entire LLFA area for local flood risk (focusing on ordinary watercourses, surface water and groundwater flooding).
-Where significant Flood Risk Areas are identified using the national approach (and locally reviewed), the LLFA is then required to undertake flood risk hazard mapping and to produce Flood Risk Management Plans as illustrated in Figure 4-2: EU Floods Directive.
+Where significant Flood Risk Areas are identified using the national approach (and locally reviewed), the LLFA is then required to undertake flood risk hazard mapping and to produce FRMPs as illustrated in Figure 4-2: .
 FRMPs are also completed for each River Basin District in England by the EA.

-The FRMP should consider objectives for flood risk management (reducing the likelihood and consequences of flooding) and measures to
+The FRMP should consider objectives for flood risk management (reducing the likelihood and consequences of flooding) and measures to achieve those objectives.
+Significant Flood Risk